Roofing terms can be confusing.

 An asphalt shingle is made from natural deposits or refined products, such as crude oil.

-Many different asphalt roofing products are on the market, so it is essential to find the right one for your home.
+Many different asphalt roofing products are on the market, so finding the right one for your home is essential.

 Strip shingles are a roofing material that comes in long, thin strips.
 They are typically made from asphalt but can also be fiberglass or metal.